 Go to Downloads » Extensions in your WordPress admin.
 Use the search box to find “PayPal Commerce.”

-Now you need to link your WordPress site to your actual PayPal account.
-This connection allows payments to flow from your checkout page to your PayPal account automatically.
+Now you need to link your WordPress site to your PayPal Business account.

 Click Connect with PayPal.
 A PayPal modal window opens, asking you to log in or create an account.